-From regal to rustic, Trump heads to Camp David for weekend
+Trump goes from regal to rustic this weekend at Camp David

-WASHINGTON (AP) — President Donald Trump is picking simple over swanky this weekend.
+WASHINGTON (AP) — President Donald Trump chose simple over swanky this Father’s Day weekend.

-Nearly five months into his presidency, Trump is heading to Camp David, the government-owned retreat in Maryland’s Catoctin Mountains, for the first time.
+Nearly five months into his presidency, Trump flew for the first time Saturday to Camp David, the government-owned retreat in Maryland’s Catoctin Mountains.
 A frequent weekend traveler, Trump has favored his palatial residences in Florida and New Jersey over the wooded hideaway used by many presidents for a break from Washington.

-No one expects the luxury-loving leader to make this a regular thing.
+Few expect the luxury-loving leader to make this a regular thing.
 After all, Trump told foreign newspapers earlier this year that Camp David was “very rustic” and “you know how long you’d like it?
 For about 30 minutes.”

-Presidents have been coming to the refuge about 70 miles from the White House for seven decades, and not always just for a rest.
-Franklin Delano Roosevelt met with British Prime Minister Winston Churchill there in 1943, reviewing plans for the invasion of Normandy.
-Jimmy Carter used it for peace talks between Egypt and Israel.
-George H.W.
-Bush’s daughter Dorothy, or “Doro,” got married there.
+Trump’s wife, Melania; their son, Barron, and the first lady’s parents, Viktor and Amalija Knavs, joined the president for an overnight stay at Camp David.
+Trump was to return to the White House on Sunday.

 Most Read Stories